-Employees do not have to share a medical diagnosis, but must provide enough information to the employer so it can determine if the leave qualifies for FMLA protection.
+You do not have to share a medical diagnosis but must provide enough information to your employer so they can determine whether the leave qualifies for FMLA protection.
+You MUST also inform your employer if FMLA leave was previously taken or approved for the same reason when requesting additional leave.